Here’s How Every State in America Got Its Name

 Kansas: A south wind blows

 Kansas takes its name from the Kansa tribe that lived in the area; the name loosely translates to “people of the South Wind.”
 The first recorded use of the name was by French explorers, who first explored the land in 1812.
 One explorer wrote the name Kansas on a map and after that, it just stuck.
 Think you know your geography?
-Test your mettle with this geography quiz.
+Test your memory with this geography quiz.

 Kentucky: Plain prairie